robin-mueller/auto-apms-guide/welcome/index.md

 Welcome developers and engineers! 🎉

-This is the user guide and documentation for the *PX4 Behavior* package.
+This is the user guide and documentation for all the functionality included by the [*PX4 Behavior GitHub repository*](https://github.com/robin-mueller/px4-behavior).
 This website is currently under active development, so please be patient.
 There will be frequent updates in the coming months.

 ## What is PX4 Behavior?